-Cave Kids is an animated Spinoff Babies series featuring Pebbles and Bamm-Bamm, in baby form.
-It first aired in 1996, and only eight episodes were made.
+Cave Kids is an animated Spinoff Babies series of The Flintstones featuring Pebbles and Bamm-Bamm, in baby form.
+It first aired in 1996 on Cartoon Network, and only eight episodes were made.
 Of these eight, only six were released onto home video.

 Cave Kids contains examples of the following tropes: